samshareski/my-failed-static-site-generator/posts/2018/2018-04-10-defining-a-template.md

 ![GitLab shimmery logo](/assets/images/git-lab-logo.gif)

-Then I'll need the blog boilerplate templates for navigation.
+Then I'll need some other templates for the homepage and stuff.

 And...